khueue/dv8/README.markdown

 in a _for_ in an _if_ in a _while_ -- refactor!
 Break it up into smaller functions with descriptive names.

+## Line Length

+A line length of 78 characters is reasonable, and helps keep the code readable.
+(Why 78?
+Well, my editor is set to 78 by default ...)
+If you fall off the end of the line, it is probably a good indication that some refactoring should be done.

 ## Comments

 ### Style